 Questions to ask yourself before you shop

-If you’re thinking of adding to your kitchen arsenal, ask yourself these questions first.
+If you’re thinking of stocking up on kitchen essentials, ask yourself these questions first.

 Do you need it?